Staying at the Imperial Vienna: What Three Days Inside a Habsburg Palace Actually Gives You

 WhatsApp: +971 52 401 8887 | contact@coverpage.ae

 Cover Page Agency operates across Dubai, Milan and Lyon.
-The clients are hotels, event producers, brand houses, restaurants and private event organisers who need entertainment, content and the strategic visibility that comes from having both done correctly.
+Its clients are hotels, event producers, brand houses, restaurants and private event organisers who need entertainment, content and the strategic visibility that comes from having both done correctly.
 The Imperial Vienna is relevant to this work not as a client or a partner but as a standard.

 The building demonstrates what it looks like when every decision has been made correctly for 150 years.
 The staircase light at 9:15am.
 The ceiling height of Suite 101.
 The silence of the corridor.
 None of these are recent decisions.
 They are the accumulated consequences of a building being built right once and maintained with integrity thereafter.
 This is the standard Cover Page applies to every brief it accepts in Dubai.
 Not the most impressive option.
 The correct one.